-Douglas Bader Foundation’s Bader Braves Young Aviator Days offer disabled children the chance to fly in a light aircraft.
-Our pledge of £3000 means that at least 40 more children will take to the skies!
+Their Bader Braves Young Aviator Days offer disabled children the chance to fly in a light aircraft.
+Our 2019 pledge of £3,000 meant that at least 40 children could take to the skies!

 Flying is a brilliant experience for children because it puts a huge smile on their faces.
 It’s also fun for the family.
 As one parent said: “My daughter cannot stand or walk, yet she took to the air like a bird, flying over Pembrokeshire squealing with delight.
 We had such a wonderful day, brilliant – Thank You!”

 Young Aviator Days improve life-skills and increase confidence.
 They help children push their barriers and focus on what they can do, rather than on what they can’t.
 The whole day includes picnics, a goodie bag, a DVD, and a certificate of bravery for each child.